bexson/PracticeInterview/src/test/java/com/libraryCT/interview_practice/day2/Part2.md

 ### ( TCS/Amex )

+In my team , code that is considered good:

+- Does what it should.
+- It is easy to understand.

--
+- It can be tested

 # 7. What is the difference between progression and regression testing?

 ### ( TCS/Amex )

+- Progression testing focuses on new functionality and proving that it works as per the requirements.
+Whereas regression testing focuses on proving that existing functions of the application are not broken from the addition of new code.

 # 8. Imagine that you do not have enough time to test an application.
-What will you do: Do a quick test…?What will be your approach?
+What will you do: Do a quick test…?
+What will be your approach ?

 ### ( PNC bank )